rhiaro/questforbrothers/index.md

 Jackann's eyes were following the words on the signs, and taking in the artefacts and pictures, but his mind wandered.
 What was he doing in here while the Professor and Lark got further and further east?
 He stopped by a tapestry depicting battles over the Tantonian coastal regions, with a map beside it.
 They still had *so far* to go to the Sourcelands, but he was many days behind.
 He didn't know if it would be possible to catch them, even if he could leave Lonton right that minute.

 That morning Jackann read at least a dozen different names for the Sourcelands from throughout history.
 It was during the late stages of the Empire, around E650, that some scientists had made a connection between the glowing wastelands and the blue star in their sky.
 The history of the Sourcelands, of course, he knew well from his father's work.
 It was the only part of Tantonia that had never been contested, never invaded.
-It shared a border with Tivnies and United East Balan that nobody had tried to cross.
+It shared a bay with Tivnies and a land border with United East Balan that nobody had tried to cross.
 Why it was part of Tantonia in the first place though he had no idea.
 It had been de-facto included in the early Tantonian Empire.
 Perhaps because it was such a good defensive mechanism.
 But for all he knew, he mused, Tivnies and UEB both called it their own as well.

 But surely his father wouldn't be going there if it wasn't part of Tantonia.
 That would make no sense at all.
 It wouldn't be possible, even.

 The first two hundred years of the Tantonian Empire were years of unification and peace-making (according to the museum).
-The first self-declared Emporer, Sohamain Gsing had invited nearby settlements to his hilltop stronghold during a time of famine and shared supplies that his people had stockpiled over decades.
+The first self-declared Emperor, Sohamain Gsing had invited nearby settlements to his hilltop stronghold during a time of famine and shared supplies that his people had stockpiled over decades.
 Other villages and nomadic peoples from miles around heard and flocked to him.
 They expanded the stronghold into the First City, Oiim.
 The spread, overseen over the decades by Sohamain Gsing's children and siblings' children, was slow and consenting, west through the steppes of the middle of the continent.

 The beginning of the Sourcelands was north of the historical location of Oiim, of which no trace remained these days, and they continued even further east.
 Jackann had no idea how far into the Sourcelands his father was planning to go.
 He had no real concept of how big they really were.